MimiOnuoha/Internet-Made-Real/README.md

 - Read Peter Yu's [The Neverending CCTLD Story](http://home.uchicago.edu/mferzige/ccTLDs.pdf)
 - Read about [Algorithmic Citizenship](http://citizen-ex.com/citizenship)
 - Watch *[From yu to me](https://vimeo.com/95833310)*, which details how the specifics of one country's internet TLD
   - Send me a 300-500 word response on any of these three things.
 Do you buy the concept of algorithmic citizenship?
+What stands out to you about it?
+What are your thoughts on the power structures that TLDs mask?

 When we next meet, we'll also talk about your homework assignment from last week.
 Looking forward!